-PRIYA JAKATDAR, for example, first advanced her career to CIO at iPay Technologies, an online bill payment firm founded by another woman entrepreneur before cofounding Fair Square Financial in 2016.27 The company grew quickly and now employs more than 70 people.28 a woman CEO and board chairs have more women in executive positions.
-29 American corporations as a whole have come a long way since 1964, when professional discrimination on the basis of gender was first made illegal.
-30 Workplaces have become more merit-based, and studies have shown that women are more likely to be on the fast-track in companies that are held accountable for gender diversity.
-31 If more companies prioritize career advancement opportunities for women, regardless of the gender of those in charge, it would help pave the way for the next generation of female founders.
+PRIYA JAKATDAR, for example, first advanced her career to CIO at iPay Technologies, an online bill payment firm founded by another woman entrepreneur before cofounding Fair Square Financial in 2016.27 The company grew quickly and now employs more than 70 people.28

+Women who advance early in their careers gain specialized industry knowledge and build a robust network - two elements that are key for founders who later scale their companies.
+The story above reflects the current reality that women-owned companies hire more women and that companies with a woman CEO and board chairs have more women in executive positions.29 American corporations as a whole have come a long way since 1964, when professional discrimination on the basis of gender was first made illegal.30 Workplaces have become more merit-based, and studies have shown that women are more likely to be on the fasttrack in companies that are held accountable for gender diversity.31 If more companies prioritize career advancement opportunities for women, regardless of the gender of those in charge, it would help pave the way for the next generation of female founders.